kubesphere/website/content/zh/docs/application-store/app-developer-guide/helm-developer-guide.md

 ## Create an App

-Use `helm create` to create a folder named `nginx`, which automatically creates YAML files templates and directories for your app.
+Use `helm create` to create a folder named `nginx`, which automatically creates YAML templates and directories for your app.
 Generally, it is not recommended to change the name of files and directories in the top level directory.

 ```bash
 $ helm create nginx